skylib11/Portfolio_Creator/README.md

 /logs/
 /Portfolio_List/

-**Contributing**
-Contributions are welcome!
-Please follow these steps:
-    1. Fork the repository.
-    2. Create a new branch for your feature or bug fix.
-    3. Commit your changes and submit a pull request.

 **License**
 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](./LICENSE) file for details.